syncloud/platform/README.md

 ## Syncloud (https://syncloud.org)

-Syncloud brings popular apps to your place.
+Simple self-hosting of cloud apps.

-It is available as an image or pre-installed device.
+It is available as an image or a pre-installed device.

 ### Apps